What is the purpose of Project XIII?

 Which platforms will Project XIII run on?

-Project XIII for desktop will run on the OSX and Windows platforms.
+Project XIII for desktop will run on the OSX & Windows desktop and laptops.
 The device needs to be able to run Silverlight 5.
-On Linux platforms you can

 Where does Project XIII store local data?